andrecb/aura-cursor/README.md

 - Elements with `cursor: pointer` in CSS
 - Interactive inputs (range, color, checkbox)
 - Elements inside clickable containers

+The cursor also automatically hides when the mouse leaves the browser window (e.g., when moving to the address bar or outside the viewport).

 ## Browser Support